jruby/warbler/README.txt

 Rails applications without external gem dependencies (aside from Rails itself) to assemble and Just Work.

-Warbler bundles JRuby and the JRuby-Rack servlet adapter for dispatching requests to your application inside the java application server, and assembles all jar files in WARBLER_HOME/lib/*.jar into your application.
-No external dependencies are downloaded.

 == Getting Started

 1. Install the gem: <tt>gem install warbler</tt>.